Jiz Lee

-Jiz Lee is an American pornographic performer, considered a major star of queer porn.
+Jiz Lee (born October 30, 1980) is an American pornographic performer, considered a major star of queer porn.
 Lee is an advocate for the ethical production and consumption of pornography and for the labor rights and sexual autonomy of adult entertainment performers.

-Lee is genderqueer and uses the gender-neutral pronouns they/them.

 Adult film career

 Lee's first pornographic film was The Crash Pad for Pink and White Productions, released in 2005.
-Lee initially only did film scenes with lovers, and self-describes as a "self-agent", only working with directors met beforehand first.
-Jiz Lee continued to work with Pink and White Productions on Shine Louise Houston's feature 'SNAPSHOT'.
+Lee initially only performed with their personal lovers.
+Lee describes themselves as a "self-agent", only working with a director after meeting them in person first.
+Lee continued to work with Pink and White Productions founder Shine Louise Houston's feature 'SNAPSHOT'.

 Screen credits

-In addition to their adult screen credits, Jiz Lee has appeared in numerous other queer and trans projects, including African American director Cheryl Dunye's queer romantic comedy of errors Mommy is Coming, in which Lee appears with an international cast that included the Black Boricua porn performer Papi Coxxx.
+In addition to their adult screen credits, Lee has appeared in numerous other queer and trans projects, including African American director Cheryl Dunye's queer romantic comedy of errors Mommy is Coming, in which Lee appears with an international cast that included the Black Boricua porn performer Papi Coxxx.

 They had a recurring role as Pony, a dominatrix for the character Sarah Pfefferman, in the series Transparent.

-They have also appeared in Sense8, the science fiction television series created by the production team of transgender producers Lana and Lilly Wachowski.

 They also performed the role of the genderfluid conjoined twins in video for The Residents's theatrical stage production of the album God in Three Persons premiered at MoMA in January 2020.

 Activism

-Lee is known as an advocate of sex workers' rights, and self-describes as a "pleasure activist".
-They run the philanthropic porn experiment "Karma Pervs", which seeks to raise funds for sex workers' causes.
-Jiz Lee is also a significant figure in the genre of queer pornography, and is considered to be a visible genderqueer person in porn.
-Finally, they are considered a significant contributor to feminist pornography and women's pornography.
-However, Lee does not use the term "feminist porn", and has stated that the term implies that porn cannot be inherently feminist.
+Lee is known as an advocate of sex workers' rights, and is a self-described "pleasure activist".
+They have produced pornography under the name "Karma Pervs" to raise funds for reproductive and sexual health projects, support for LGBTQ people, and sex workers' rights.
+Lee is a significant figure in the genre of queer pornography, and is considered to be a visible genderqueer person in porn.
+Lee has stated that "there’s no such thing as 'feminist porn'", rejecting the implication that "all other porn is inherently misogynist".

 Lee's growing popularity may be attributed in part to the growing quantity of production of feminist pornography and queer pornography.
 These genres of porn have grown significantly in marketing and consumption in the 21st century.